remotemeetup/news/README.md

 Remote Meetups News Platform
 ===================================

-This news platform is copied from the Green Ruby toolset, with some adaptations.
+This news platform is copied from the [Green Ruby toolset](https://github.com/greenruby/grn-static), with some adaptations and imprvements.

 The templates
 ----------------